docupotamus/docupotamus/site/docs/themes/theme-codeblock-param.md

 ### Try It Out

 :::tip
-In the right-docked Toolbar, open the "Environment Variables" tab to personalize these snippets!
+In the right-docked Toolbar, open the "Parameters" tab to personalize these snippets!
 :::